Seaperch Competition

 SeaPerch Waterway Cleanup Challenge 2021

 We learned many useful skills such as using power tools, solder, buoyancy laws, and basic engineering principles.
-We used these skills to build our ROV for the 2021 Challenge.
+We used these skills to build our ROV for the 2021 Waterway Cleanup Challenge.
 We had to complete a mission course that was comprised of several tasks such as picking up sunken and floating debris and transferring it to a specific spot.
 We also turned in a technical report and participated in team interviews.
-In the end, all our hard work paid off, when we received 3rd place in the mission course challenge, and 5th place for team interviews.
+In the end, all our hard work paid off, when we received 3rd place in the Mission Course and 5th place for Team Interviews.
+Sadly we didn't do as well as we hoped we would in the Tech Report, only getting 16th place.
+Only around 40 teams participated in this year's competition.

-Overall, we had a great time, and are proud of our accomplishments.
+Overall, we had a fantastic time, and are proud of our accomplishments given the fact that this was our first year in SeaPerch.

 Our 2021 3rd place winning ROV.
 Photo by August Frank/Lewiston Tribune